pdjr-n2k/ROM106/README.md

 [SIM108](https://github.com/preeve9534/SIM108/),
 implements an eight-channel NMEA 2000 switch input module.

-__ROM104__ consists of a hardware design for a CAN-bus compatible relay module based around a Teensy 3.2 microcontroller and firmware which implements an NMEA 2000 switchbank interface by transmitting
+__ROM104__ consists of a microcontroller-base hardware design for a CAN-bus compatible relay module and compatible firmware which implements an NMEA 2000 switchbank interface by transmitting
 [PGN 127501 Binary Switch Status]() messages and responding to received
 [PGN 127502 Binary Switch Control]() messages.